Another One Rides the Bus: Reception

+Other versions

 Live video

 Although no official music video was created for this single, Yankovic and Schwartz performed "Another One Rides the Bus" on The Tomorrow Show with Tom Snyder.
-During the performance, Yankovic played his accordion and Schwartz banged on Yankovic's accordion case and played bulb horns.
+During the performance, Yankovic played his accordion and Flexatone and Schwartz banged on Yankovic's accordion case and played bulb horns.
 The Tomorrow Show performance was later included on the "Weird Al" Yankovic: The Ultimate Video Collection (2003) DVD as a bonus feature.

+Weird: The Al Yankovic Story and 2022 Rerecording

+Yankovic would later re-record "Another One Rides the Bus" for the 2022 satirical biopic Weird: The Al Yankovic Story.
+In the events of the film, during a party hosted by Dr. Demento (Rainn Wilson), Wolfman Jack (Jack Black) and John Deacon (David Dastmalchian) challenge Yankovic (Daniel Radcliffe) to parody "Another One Bites the Dust" on the spot, resulting in Yankovic coming up with the song that amazes the party guests.
+Initially, Yankovic had originally wanted the scene to feature an actor portraying Freddie Mercury.
+However, the agreement that Queen had made with Yankovic allowing him to use "Another One Bites the Dust" in the movie prevented from mentioning or showing Freddie Mercury.

 Use in other media

 "Another One Rides the Bus" was used in The Walking Dead season eight opener "Mercy" during an ambiguous scene featuring a gray-haired and bearded Rick Grimes joining his family, including young daughter Judith.
 Many critics and commentators noted that the use of "Another One Rides the Bus" was idiosyncratic.
-Yankovic later tweeted: "I’m just as confused as you are why 'Another One Rides the Bus' was featured in #TheWalkingDead season premiere, but I’m extremely honored!"
+Yankovic later tweeted: "I'm just as confused as you are why 'Another One Rides the Bus' was featured in #TheWalkingDead season premiere, but I'm extremely honored!"
 Showrunner Scott M. Gimple later told Entertainment Weekly that he had chosen the track because it "had to be a song that I wanted Judith to be into".
-Gimble also claimed that he wanted the music to be "even more jarring" than Rick's appearance.
+Gimple also claimed that he wanted the music to be "even more jarring" than Rick's appearance.

-Yankovic's 2022 comedy biographical film Weird: the Al Yankovic Story satirically claims that "Another One Rides the Bus" was created by Yankovic on the spot from a dare posed to him by Queen's Deacon and Wolfman Jack.